 How to Prepare your Family for Emergencies in Dallas, Texas

-Emergencies in Dallas, Texas can come in a variety of forms.
+Emergencies in Dallas, Texas, can come in a variety of forms.
 From natural disasters to unexpected fires, it is important to have your family and your home ready for any emergency.
-Preparing ahead of time will help alleviate stress and will ensure that your family is safe and fully prepared during any type of disaster.
+Preparing ahead of time will help alleviate stress and will ensure that your family is safe and fully prepared during any disaster.
 It is best to assemble an emergency plan, create an emergency kit, and have preventative measures in place.
-Once you have taken all of our necessary precautions, be sure to regularly check with FEMA to ensure you are aware of upcoming warnings.
+Once you have taken all of our necessary precautions, check regularly with FEMA to ensure you are aware of upcoming warnings.

 Preparing an Emergency Plan

 Sit down with your family and discuss the course of action that will be taken when a natural disaster or other emergency arises.
-It is possible that you will need to quickly implement a plan due to severe winds, a growing fire or a nearby tornado.
+You may need to implement a plan quickly due to severe winds, a growing fire, or a nearby tornado.
 When everyone knows where to go and what to do, it will prevent panic and could save lives.
 Keep a copy of your emergency plan in a place that is easily accessible.
 When discussing an emergency plan with your family, be sure to cover the following topics:

-- List of emergency contacts – Be sure to include important numbers, including family doctors, nearest emergency room, local police and fire departments, children’s school and daycares and trusted neighbors and family members.
+- List of emergency contacts - Be sure to include important numbers, including family doctors, the nearest emergency room, local police and fire departments, children's school and daycares, and trusted neighbors and family members.

-- Where to meet for shelter – Hurricanes and tornadoes will require immediate shelter to stay safe.
-Discuss with your family where to meet when a State of Emergency is called.
-Shelter should be selected in the lowest level of the building and in an interior room away from windows, doors, outside walls and corners.
+- Where to meet for shelter - Hurricanes and tornadoes will require immediate shelter to stay safe.
+Discuss with your family where to meet when the State of Emergency is called.
+The shelter should be selected on the lowest level of the building and in an interior room away from windows, doors, outside walls, and corners.

-- Responsibilities of each member – Establish ahead of time who is in charge of specific things, such as who will drive, who will grab the emergency kit, who will grab important documents and who will take care of small children, elderly and pets.
+- Responsibilities of each member - Establish ahead of time who is in charge of specific things, such as who will drive, who will grab the emergency kit, who will grab important documents, and who will take care of small children, the elderly, and pets.

-- Emergency Kits-Know where you keep your emergency supplies.
-We provide a detailed list of important things to include in your emergency kit below.
+- Emergency Kits - Know where you keep your emergency supplies.
+Below is a detailed list of important things to include in your emergency kit.
 Ensure each member of the household knows where they are located.

 Preparing an Emergency Kit